jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Wyrmling Copper Dragon.md

 RacialMods:
 Languages: Common, Draconic
 SQ:
+SpecialAbilities:
+  Climb Stone (Ex): >
+    A copper dragon can climb on stone surfaces as though using the spider climb spell.
+  Slow Breath (Su): >
-SpecialAbilities: Climb Stone (Ex) A copper dragon can climb on stone surfaces as though using the spider climb spell.
-Slow Breath (Su) Instead of a line of acid, a copper dragon can breathe a cone of slowing gas.
+    Instead of a line of acid, a copper dragon can breathe a cone of slowing gas.
 Those in the cone must make a Fortitude save or be slowed (as per the spell slow for 1d6 rounds plus 1 round per age category of the dragon.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: